The Boardinghouse I ‘Ran Away’ From

 He was angry if he thought we made too much noise.
 He was angry if we went to the bazaar after school, which to him was a sure sign of us going morally astray.
 He was angry if we gave our laundry to the dhobi.
 To him, that was an extravagance.
 He expected us to take our laundry home over the weekends or wash it ourselves.
 Worse, Sahib Shah Master was a raging bull when we failed to get up for fajar prayers.
 He would storm into each room just before daybreak, when slumber at that young age is sweetest and deepest, shouting and brandishing a stick.
 He wouldn’t hesitate to use the stick if anyone took too long to jump out of the bed.

 Before we retired to our rooms at night, there would be a roll call.
-We would assemble in the courtyard standing in a semicircle facing Sahib Shah Master who sat on a chair.
+We assembled in the courtyard standing in a semicircle facing Sahib Shah Master who sat on a chair.
 The monitor, one of the senior students, stood next to him holding a laaltain for Sahib Shah Master to read the names from the register.
 After the roll call, he would announce the “felonies” committed by any of the boarders that day and ask the “culprit” to step forward and explain his position.
 Regardless of the explanation — plausible or not — Sahib Shah Master would get up from his chair and, with a long, flexible, thin stick — more of a whip — hit the accused at his ankles.
 One, two, three, or more times, depending on the severity of the “crime”.
 While the victim yelped and jumped in pain, Sahib Shah Master had a vicious smile on his face, and the rest of us watched the spectacle in silence, terrified.

 One Saturday, on a long weekend, I packed my stuff — trunk, bedding, laaltain, and the charpai — yes, the charpaai, too — and left.
 I don’t remember how, but I did manage to cart all my stuff to the bus stop and boarded a bus to my home, 19 miles away.